 - Presented on #CovidEduStories on the 14th May on some of this.
 Here is the presentation.

-- We are planning on presenting at the CAS Showcase on Adapting ABC for schools in lockdown.
+- We presented at the CAS Showcase on Adapting ABC for schools in lockdown, over 40 teachers attended, and the links will be here when available.

 Some particularly useful papers/blogs/ books on this topic are here